bracesoftware/newasm/changelog/build9.md

 free nil ; instead of old "free"
 ```

+* Added the following shell commands:
+1. `passwd` - change your password;
+2. `usernm` - change your username;
+3. `renenv` - rename an environment variable.

 ## What's changed
 * Now you can control what `malloc` you want to free:
 ```asm